uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

 File name: SIC6_codes.csv

 This file outlines SIC codes relevant to Fossil Fuel and Clean Energy companies that will be used to subset InfoGroup data.
+SIC codes were manually selected by combing the SIC code databse here: https://siccode.com/

 ### How to access:
 This file is called SIC_codes and and should be downloaded as a csv from the climate cabinet drive in 2024-spring-clinic folder.
 It should be renamed to SIC6_codes.csv This file should be saved in data/raw_classification.